Search for Important Questions

 1. What is Human Rights Violation in India?

-2. What do you mean by poverty?
+2. What do you mean by Inter-Generation Conflict?

 1. What do you mean by human rights?